WhatTheDickens/lit-dig-age/setup/markdown.md

 ## Explore the files in this module

 Scroll up to the top of this page and click on the button that says "Raw".
-Do the same on the page for the syllabus.
+Do the same on the page for the [syllabus](../syllabus_s20.md).
 What do you see?

 ![](../images/raw.png)

 ## Question

-Why `../images/` and not `images/` ?
+In the module files' image links, why do you find `../images/` rather than `images/` ?

 [&lt;&lt; Previous](filenav.md) | [Home](../README.md)